kuujo/yuppy/README.md

 ### protected
 Creates a protected attribute.

-_Note that protected member variables are not currently reliable.
-Thus the `protected` decorator should only be used for methods._

 Protected members are variables that can be accessed only from within a class or a sub-class of the declaring class.
 Thus, while protected